Upper School Curriculum

 Honors Algebra II/Trigonometry

-This is a challenging and rapid-paced course that expands the depth and difficulty of standard Algebra II/Trig to include additional topics of conics and matrix algebra.
-Intended to stretch beyond the introduction of fundamental advanced algebra, this course will challenge students to apply and discover further and more complex applications.
-Students are expected to have a solid mastery of Algebra I concepts, recall of geometry rules and formulas, and graphing calculator facility.
+This is a challenging and rapid-paced course that expands the depth and difficulty of standard Algebra II/Trig to include additional topics of conics and probability.
+Intended to stretch beyond the introduction of advanced fundamental algebra, this course will challenge students to apply and discover further and more complex applications.
+Students are expected to have a solid mastery of Algebra I concepts, recall geometry rules and formulas and graphing calculator facility.

 Prerequisite: Teacher recommendation based on Geometry/ Honors Geometry achievement and Algebra I performance